Frank Ferris

 upon...and continues to wander...

 Frank opened High Sierra Jujitsu (HSJ) in August of 1998.
-Franks vision is
+Frank’s

 of the Okazaki dream to propagate Dan Zan Ryu.